owenps/owenps.github.io/owensmith/content/blog/unit-testing.md

 * Every line of code should be covered by a test.
 If not, why does that code exist?
 Do not confuse this for meaning that every line should be validated.
 * Avoid coupling tests unnecessarily with implementation details.
 Ask yourself, "would a client of this class care about this detail?".
 If not, the test may be too coupled.

-Getting better a writing tests is not about covering more specific details.
+Getting better at writing tests is not about covering more specific details.
 It's a balance of building a concise set of questions that validate the system's behaviour and reinforce your knowledge.